afan-gf/afan-gf.github.io/LLM_Agent_Tool_Using.md

 ### Method 3: RL
 Since DeepSeek-R1's work, test-time compute scaling has become a hot research direction.
 Many works reference DeepSeek-R1's approach, using similar rule-based RL methods for specific tool usage capabilities or general open environment tool usage, achieving good results.

+The Prompt method attempts to unlock the LLM's tool usage capabilities through structured prompts, but is limited by the model's inherent capabilities and static parameters.
+Essentially, it does not improve the model's tool usage capabilities and instead sacrifices some generality due to the introduction of structured prompts.

+The SFT method relies on the quantity and quality of training data.
+Tool usage data is inherently sparse compared to other training data, making it difficult to substantially improve the model's tool usage capabilities at the core level.

+In contrast, the RL method guides the model through tool usage reasoning, then uses tools to interact with the environment to instruct the model in learning tool usage capabilities.
+This method has been verified to simply and effectively greatly enhance the model's ability to handle complex tool usage and open-ended tasks.

 ## 3. Comparison of Three Methods

 | Method | Advantages | Limitations | Representative Works |